wastoresh/azure-powershell/src/ElasticSan/docs/Update-AzElasticSanVolumeGroup.md

   - `[State <String>]`: Gets the state of virtual network rule.
   - `[Subnet <String[]>]`: The list of subnets.

-VOLUMEGROUPUPDATEPAYLOAD <IVolumeGroupUpdate>: Payload for VolumeGroup update requests.
+PARAMETER <IVolumeGroupUpdate>: Volume Group request.
   - `[Encryption <EncryptionType?>]`: Type of encryption
   - `[NetworkAclsDefaultAction <NetworkRuleAction?>]`: The default action when no rule from ipRules and from virtualNetworkRules match.
 This is only used after the bypass property has been evaluated.
   - `[NetworkAclsVirtualNetworkRule <IVirtualNetworkRule[]>]`: The list of virtual network rules.